n33kos/formAutoFiller/README.md

 # formAutoFiller
-**formAutoFiller** targets input elements by the name attribute and replaces the value of the input as per the provided dictionary.
-By default it does not overwrite pre-filled values
+**formAutoFiller** targets input elements by the name attribute and replaces the input's value with the provided input.
+By default it does not overwrite pre-filled values.

 ## usage
 1. Include `jquery.formAutoFiller.js` or `jquery.formAutoFiller.min.js`